-KB Drought Index - Full Report from the Florida Forest Service
+KB Drought Index - Full Report from the Florida Forest Service normal streamflow for this time of year.

 Streamflows are near to below normal across the entire Peninsula, but soils remain quite saturated.
 If heavier rainfall occurs, then flash flooding will be a concern.